slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * Don't be greedy: Greed is indeed the motivation to move forward in many cases, but think about it, why is such a good opportunity just reserved for you?
 * Don't be impulsive: impulsiveness is the devil which will lead you to traps.
 Rash action is gambling.

-There are endless things  in human nature to talk about and you can’t be more careful.
+There are endless things  in human nature to talk about and you can't be more careful.
 Please pay special attention to the following points, and see how bad actors take advantage of the weakness in human nature, utilizing various convenient platforms.

 ### Telegram